Request a Call from our Workforce Experts

 TACKLING THE PROBLEM

 When critical employees leave your organization, you not only lose valuable talent, but you also may experience a decrease in team morale, damage client relationships, alter succession plans, and create even higher talent turnover.
 More startling is that studies report that employee turnover among key talent is higher than that of other employees.
-The war for talent is real and employers must take steps to reduce key employee turnover.
+Most often this turnover is isolated to leadership and management, who are in key positions.
+However, there are other situations such as healthcare where the key talent is the nursing staff for instance, and reducing turnover there is just as important.
+The war for talent is real, and employers must take steps to reduce key employee turnover.

 How We Reduce Key Talent Turnover

 To address and prevent attrition in this part of your population, intentional studies with key talent former and current employees should be conducted to understand this employee group’s preferences, turnover risk and or reasons for leaving.
 Work Institute’s approach to reducing critical role turnover can include a combination of on-site, live telephonic and web-based interviews with your key talent.
 Using our Voice of the Employee approach across all data collection methods, we allow these key talent current and former employees’ most pressing issues and likes to be emphasized.
 The power in the specificity of the data provides a clear picture of what these team members value about the organization and what things should be or could have been addressed to increase the likelihood they would stay with the organization for a longer period.
 After identifying the specific strengths and opportunities, our workforce experts work with you using the data to inform specific intervention(s) to improve your key talent’s perceptions around crucial areas.
 Pulse surveys are conducted post-study to ensure the changes are having the desired effects.